Persistent Homology with Improved Locality Information for more Effective Delineation

 \item \HomoR{}. $L$ is the mean squared error and we compute $C$ by thresholding the truncated distance maps, as in~\cite{Wang20e}.

 \item \Ours{}. $L$ is the mean squared error and we compute $C$ using our proposed filtration function.

-\end{itemize} In the last three cases, we set $\alpha$ to 0.01 for all our experiments.
-Like~\cite{Hu19b}, we compute the loss in windows sized $64\times 64$ pixels, and limit the method to homolog\ag{y classes} order $1$, that is, loops.
+\end{itemize} Based on the results of the ablation study on the \MAS{} data set, presented in the supplementary material, in all our experiments with \HomoT{}, \HomoR{}, and \Ours{}, we set $\alpha=0.01$ and compute the loss in windows of size $64\times 64$ pixels.
+Like~\cite{Hu19b}, we limit the method to homolog{y classes} order $1$, that is, loops.
 This has two advantages.
 First, by convention, loops are created by the borders of the window, making disconnections in dead-ending roads or neurites detected as broken loops.
-Second, detection of homolog\ag{y classes} is computationally expensive, and the time grows cubically with the number of pixels.
+Second, detection of homolog{y classes} is computationally expensive, and the time grows cubically with the number of pixels.
 In our current setup, computing the loss for a single window takes 0.5 seconds.
-Similarly to~\citep{Hu19b}, we did not observe any performance gain due to using homolog\ag{y classes} of order $0$---connected components---in addition to loops.
+Similarly to~\cite{Hu19b}, we did not observe any performance gain due to using homolog{y classes} of order $0$---connected components---in addition to loops.